When presenting as a woman, every detail matters. The way you act is just as important as the way you look. This includes etiquette!

 - Look them in the eyes and smile.

-- Bonus points if you say the other person’s name you meet them.
+- Bonus points if you say the other person’s name when you meet them.

 Kissing, air kissing, and hugs depend on cultural norms and how well you know somebody.
 When in doubt, let the other person lead.